 Module 25: Context Engineering

-Syllabus on context engineering — context window anatomy, RAG as context construction, memory architectures (short-term, episodic, semantic, procedural), and context compression with LLMLingua and RECOMP.
+Context engineering — context window anatomy, RAG as context construction, memory architectures, and compression with LLMLingua and RECOMP.

 Topics You Will Master